togarha/python_geotag/README.md

 - Check file permissions
 - Verify image file extensions are supported (jpg, jpeg, png, gif, bmp, tiff, heic)

+### Mac-specific: Fraction object error
+- Fixed in latest version - GPS coordinates from Mac EXIF are now properly converted
+- Ensure you're running the latest code

+### Photos showing wrong thumbnails after sorting/filtering
+- Fixed with cache-busting - thumbnails now include timestamp parameters
+- Clear browser cache if issues persist (Ctrl+Shift+R or Cmd+Shift+R)

+### Markers not visible on map
+- If manual and final markers overlap, final marker (green) appears as a larger ring around manual marker (yellow)
+- Zoom in to see individual markers more clearly
+- Check console (F12) for any JavaScript errors

 ### GPX not matching photos
 - Verify GPX files have timestamps
 - Check that photo capture times are within ±5 minutes of GPX points
 - Ensure EXIF capture time exists in photos

-### Google Maps not displaying
+### Map not displaying
+- **OpenStreetMap**: Should work without any configuration
+- **Google Maps**:
   - Verify API key is correctly set in `templates\index.html`
   - Check that Maps JavaScript API is enabled in Google Cloud Console
   - Ensure API key has no restrictions blocking localhost
+- Try switching to the other map provider using the dropdown

 ### Server errors
 - Check Python version (3.11+ required)
 - Ensure all dependencies are installed: `uv sync`
 - Check console output for specific error messages
+- For Mac users: Ensure Pillow is properly installed for EXIF reading

 ## Development